RIP The Schlep

 I started my career back in the New York tech scene in 2006, when it was all doppelgangers of Steve Wozniak and the men outnumbered the women 100:1.
 As I entered into interior design, I did so without a formal education in the field and had to learn a ton from the ground up.
 I took jobs in both residential and commercial design, and from there started to field a lot of inquiries around experience design as well–like helping create the space for a festival or event.

 In addition, two fascinating things started to happen that piqued my curiosity, forming the genesis for how ZZ Driggs was created.
 First, friends and colleagues started to ask about hiring me for designing their own apartments.
-I’d often hear something along the lines of, “I’d love to graduate from the IKEAs and West Elms of the world–and furnish my space with cooler, more sustainable stuff–but I don’t know what the size of my next New York apartment will be, or if I’ll even be in the city a year from now.”
+I’d often hear something along the lines of, “I’d love to graduate from the IKEAs and West Elms of the world – and furnish my space with better, more sustainable design – but I don’t know what the size of my next New York apartment will be, or if I’ll even be in the city a year from now.”
 It doesn’t make sense to shell out a ton of money for custom furnishings, or something sexier than the big box mass furniture retailers we all know of, when you don’t know where you’re going be living a year from now.

 Meanwhile, I really jumped into the local furniture design scene of Brooklyn studios, manufacturers, and makers.
 There was this fever pitch of Brooklyn-made furniture–the borough was teeming with contemporary design studios…Yet, as we all know, rent in this city isn’t cheap.
 As I’ve witnessed first hand over the last few years, a number of studios have taken their work upstate, moved to LA, or gone out of business altogether.